GuillaumeRx/Libft/README.md

 ### Additional functions

 > Some usefull functions coded to increase workflow.
-Some are used in Libc's functions I've made.
+Some are used in Libc's functions I've made

 ### Bonus functions

 > Functions made to handle chained-lists.
-Works only with the libft's generic chained-list.
+Works only with the libft's generic chained-list

 ```c
 // Libft list structure